Arthur-Conan-Dog/before-blog/tech stack/JavaScript/js.md

 global this(eg. window, global, self) = reference to the global scope object.

-4. hoist?
+4. hoisting?

 a variable being visible from the beginning of its enclosing scope, even though its declaration may appear further down in the scope.
+However, only the declaration is hoisted, the assignment (if there is one), will stay where it is.

 function hoisting first(only when declared via `function A() {}`), then variable hoisting(only when using `var`).